javimosch/logovote/knowledge.md

-# Logovote Project Knowledge
+# Voteimage Project Knowledge

 ## Overview

-This project is a simple voting application called "Logovote".
+This project is a simple voting application called "Voteimage".
 Users can vote on logos within different namespaces.
 It also includes a superadmin interface for managing namespaces and data.

 ## Tech Stack